Medium

 A. Families and community members are indispensable stakeholders in the ND FIRST process.
 As NDDPI develops the plan to support ND FIRST schools, it continues to consider how to leverage its expertise in the needs of its students, schools, and communities.
 NDDPI solicited feedback on the ND FIRST process plan throughout its development.
 Then, as the plan is implemented, there will be expectations of continued community outreach and engagement with families from school teams.

-Q. How are schools involved in the creation of customized and consistent expectations?
+Q. How have schools been involved in the creation of customized and consistent expectations?

-A. NDDPI is currently creating a Collaborative Partnership Agreement/Memorandum of Understanding (MOU) template for schools to complete alongside the ND FIRST team, which is an opportunity for school leaders to co-develop customized expectations for their schools.
-Consistent expectations are still being developed based on the results from the feedback sessions, public comment periods, and workgroups.
+A. Consistent and customized expectations have been developed based on the results from the feedback sessions, public comment periods, and workgroups.
 Specifically, on March 27, 2024, an update and feedback session aimed to gather insights from educators and the public to inform the development of the initiative to support low-performing schools.
 Participants were urged to contribute their perspectives to explore strategies for improving student outcomes.
 Review the Slide Deck and Session Recording for more information.

 Q. Can stakeholders still provide feedback on this process, and for how long?